codemurt/cpp-microservice/README.md

 ```
 Then open http://localhost:8080/hi, you should see "Hello world".

+Also, you can build and run `client.cpp` to check if the server is running

 > Tested on 0.11.2 version of `cpp-httplib`

 ## Add html and css